airbytehq/airbyte/docs/contributing-to-airbyte/monorepo-python-development.md

 python tools/bin/update_intellij_venv.py -modules source-stripe --install-venv
 ```

 If using Pycharm or IntelliJ, you'll also want to add the interpreter to the IDE's list of known interpreters.
 You can do this by adding the `--update-intellij` flag.
-More details can be found in the [PyCharm section](#pycharm-\(itellij-idea\))
+More details can be found [here](#ide)

 ```bash
 python tools/bin/update_intellij_venv.py -modules <connector directory name> --install-venv --update-intellij